 You can see this in three simple ways.

 Gospel-based faith trusts Christ, so that if he tells us that something is good for us, we believe him and do it.
 We have no reason to doubt his word.
-He died for us to prove that he and his Father are 100% for us.
-So if he says go to your room and pray to the Father, we trust him—not to make him be on our side, but because he is on our side.
+He died for us to prove that he and his Father are one hundred percent for us.
+So if he says go to your room and pray to the Father, we trust him — not to make him be on our side, but because he is on our side.

 In the gospel, we have seen that not only is Christ the basis of all we need, he is the sum of all we need.
 Because of what we have seen in the work of Christ, we have fallen out of love with the praise of men, and now crave the surpassing value of Christ.
 We come to the closet to have all that God is for us in Christ.
 He is our reward.
 That’s what faith does because of the gospel.
 It seeks more of Christ, more of God in private prayer.
 It’s not what man can give that satisfies us, but the reward of God himself.
 That’s blood-bought, gospel faith.